-When the Resume basal alert is on, the alert occurs when basal insulin is automatically resumed because SG values are above the low limit and rising.
-If the Resume basal alert is off, basal insulin is still resumed, you just will not receive an alert.
+When the Resume basal alert is on, you will be alerted when basal insulin is automatically resumed because SG values are above the low limit and rising.
+If the Resume basal alert is off, basal insulin will still be resumed, you just will not receive an alert.

-If basal insulin resumes after the maximum 2 hour suspend time, you receive an alert even if the Resume basal alert is off.
+If basal insulin is resumed after the maximum 2 hour suspend time, you will be alerted even if the Resume basal alert is off.
 It is important that you check your BG and ensure your glucose is at a safe level.

 IMPORTANT: The maximum time insulin will be suspended is 2 hours.
-Additional information regarding SmartGuard suspend features can be found in Sensor alerts and suspend, on page 41.
+Additional information regarding SmartGuard suspend features can be found in Sensor alerts and suspend on page 41.